What is fertility awareness?

 Is fertility awareness the Rhythm Method?

-No. Modern FAMs or methods of NFP are observation-based (and not estimation-based like the antiquated rhythm method), and they use one or a combination of the following biomarkers: cervical fluid, basal body temperature, cervical position, and urine hormone measurements.
+No. Modern FAMs or methods of NFP are observation-based (and not estimation-based or calendar-based like the antiquated rhythm method), and they use one or a combination of the following biomarkers: cervical fluid, basal body temperature, cervical position, and urine hormone measurements.

 What are the differences between fertility awareness methods?